Skip to main content

 The best diet for your pet seahorse

 Seahorses eat quite a lot and must be fed every single day.
-They will primarily eat fresh shrimp or shrimp brine, which should be supplemented with frozen mysis.
+They will primarily munch on fresh shrimp or shrimp brine, which should be supplemented with frozen mysis.
 Because seahorses are messy eaters and consume high-protein, high-fat foods and do not digest them completely, you will find a lot of leftover food and seahorse waste in their aquarium.
 However, seahorses do best in very clean water.
 An excellent water filter and frequent tank cleanings are paramount for this reason.

 Know before you buy pet seahorses